jlumpe/jlumpe-gambit-lab-nb/experiments/210303-database-v2-overlaps/readme.md

     * `genera-v1.2.csv`: Summary of all genera in v1.2 database.
     * `migration-genome-reassignment-counts.csv`: counts of v1.1 genomes grouped by source (v1.1) and destination (v1.2) migration species index.
 A destination index of 0 means the genomes were deleted.
     * `overlap-components-v1.1.json`: (NOTE 210312: these are invalid due to a mistake in the referenced experiment).
 List of v1.1 species indices for each overlap component found in `200727-find-overlaps`.
 Components appear in same order as they are numbered in the reports from that experiment.
+  * `120317-find-identical-genomes/`
+    * `identical-genome-groups.json`: Groups of identical genomes and their exemplars, as genome indices starting from one.

+* Processed
+  * `120317-find-identical-genomes/`
+    * `120317-identical-genome-groups.csv`: Info on identical genome groups, one group per line.
+    * `120317-identical-genome-groups-by-species.csv`: Per-species summaries of identical genome groups.
+      * `sp_needs_remove`: If this species needs to be removed entirely because there will be only one genome left.